Helena Modjeska: American career

-Her autobiography Memories and Impressions of Helena Modjeska was published posthumously in 1910.
+Her autobiography Memories and Impressions of Helena Modjeska, written by her in English, was published posthumously in 1910 and published by Joseph Gilder.
 A Polish translation ran the same year in the Kraków newspaper Czas (Time).
 The last Polish edition of the book appeared in 1957.

 Modrzejewska's son, Rudolf Modrzejewski (Ralph Modjeski), was a civil engineer who gained fame as a designer of bridges.